tejstead/rpad-cogs/README.md

     * setuptools
     * google-cloud
     * google-api
-* Install Miru cogs - [Link](https://twentysix26.github.io/Red-Docs/red_getting_started/#community-cogs).
+* Install Miru cogs - [Link to instructions](https://twentysix26.github.io/Red-Docs/red_getting_started/#community-cogs).
 Install your fork of it, not the original!

 # Puzzle and Dragons